wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 If you also define `quarkus.container-image.build=true`, Quarkus will produce a native container image, which you could then use to deploy to a Kubernetes cluster.

 Try it.
 And if you’re using OpenShift 4.9, you could have a look at the `Observe` register within the Developer Console.
-This page is monitoring the resources used by a container image.
+This page monitors the resources used by a container image.

 My OpenShift 4.9 instance is installed on an Intel NUC with a Core i7 with 6 cores and 64GB of RAM.
 Using a native image instead of a JVM one changes quite a few things:
-- Startup time decreases from 1.2sec (non-native) to 0.03sec (native)
+- Startup time decreases from 1.2sec (non-native) to 0.03sec (native).
-- Memory usage decreases from 120MB (non-native) to 25MB (native)
+- Memory usage decreases from 120MB (non-native) to 25MB (native).
-- CPU utilization drops to 0.2% of the requested CPU time
+- CPU utilization drops to 0.2% of the requested CPU time.

 ## Summary
 Using Quarkus dramatically reduces the lines of code you have to write.
 As you have seen, creating a simple REST CRUD service is a piece of cake.
 If you then want to move your app to Kubernetes, it’s just a matter of adding another extension to the build process.

-Thanks to the Dev Services, you’re even able to do fast prototyping without worrying about install many third-party applications, such as databases.
+Thanks to the Dev Services, you’re even able to do fast prototyping without worrying about installing many third-party applications, such as databases.

 Minimizing the amount of boilerplate code makes your application easier to maintain, and lets you focus on what you really have to do: implementing the business case.